nima-naderloui/nima-naderloui.github.io/_pages/about.md

 I'm Nima (Persian: نیما), a 3rd-year PhD student in the School of Computing at University of Connecticut (UConn).
 I'm advised by [Prof. Yuan Hong](https://yhongcs.github.io/).

 I work on AI safety, and have a passion for privacy.
-I enjoy digging into AI models 🕵️‍♂️, finding where they break, uncovering hidden vulnerabilities, and exploring ways to make them safer 🛠️.
+I enjoy digging into AI models 🕵️‍♂️, finding where they break, uncovering hidden vulnerabilities, and (sometimes) exploring ways to make them safer 🛠️.

-I’m always happy to chat about new ideas and potential collaborations.
-Feel free to reach out!
+I’m always happy to chat about new ideas.
+Please feel free to reach out!

 ## 📰 News